Key Terms

 - Copper – Phone lines & Cable TV (CATV) (i.e. coaxial cable)

-- Examples: Spectrum’s Cable TV, Consolidated Communication’s phones DSL Internet service and Dial-up!
-Yep, that still exists.
+- Examples: Spectrum’s Cable TV, DSL Internet service and Dial-up!
+Oldest medium still used (Telegraph (1830’s) and Telephone (1870’s).

 - Glass – Fiber Optics

-- The highest capacity medium able to move data the longest terrestrial distances (land or under water)
+- The highest capacity medium able to move data the longest terrestrial distances (land or under water).

 - Air – Cellular, Wireless, WIFI & Satellite